dotBits/smart-search/README.txt

 1. Upload `smart-search` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Under the Plugins menu click on BING Search Engine or visit http://yourblog.com/wp-admin/plugins.php?page=smart-search
-1. Fill in the only 2 options you see there:
+1. Fill in the settings you see there:
-	* Insert the Windows Account Key you've obtained from the link above
+	* Insert the Windows Account Key you've obtained from the link above (this is the only one required)
 	* Increase or decrease the cache duration for search results
+	* You can set a different domain to be used as the search context, eg: "another.domain.com" will be used to search like so: "site:another.domain.com the search query"
+	* You can also customize the endpoint url which will be used when search results are empty
 1. Be sure that your blog is already indexed by http://bing.com typing site:http://yourblog.com in the search input
 1. You're now able to search through your posts:
+	* by filling your theme's search input box
- 	* by using <?php get_search_form(); ?> that will display searchform.php in your Theme or the WP built-in form
+ 	* if your theme doesn't have a search form, use <?php get_search_form(); ?>: it will display the content of searchform.php in your Theme or the WP built-in form if this file is missing
  	* or simply by URL: _http://yourblog.com?s=sentence_